m0qui/ansisick.js/README.md

 ## Description

+AnsiSick.js is a quick and dirty fork of AnsiLove.js that exposes private functions within the script for further use.

 AnsiLove.js is a partial rewrite of [ansilove][1] and [AnsiLove-C][2] in the Javascript programming language.
 Unlike the original projects, AnsiLove.js enables artscene related file formats to be displayed directly on a webpage on the client-side, and supports ANSi (.ANS), PCBOARD (.PCB), BiNARY (.BIN), ADF (.ADF), iDF (.IDF), TUNDRA (.TND) and XBiN (.XB) formats.

 AnsiLove.js supports the majority of options found in the original set of tools.